kuritka/12f/README.md

 | `bool` | `[]bool` |
 | `string` | `[]string` |

+## supported keywords
+Besides the fact that env-binder works with private fields and can add prefixes to variable names, it operates with several keywords.
+The structure in the introductory section works with all types of these keywords.

+- `default` - the value specified in the default tag is used in case env variable does not exist. e.g:
+  `env: "SUBNET", default=10.0.1.0/24` or `env: "HOURS", default=[10,11,12,23,24]`

+- `require` - if `require=true` then env variable must exist otherwise Bind function returns error

+- `protected` - if `protected=true` then, in case the field in the structure already has a set value , the Bind function will not set it.
+Otherwise, bind will be applied to it.

+You can combine individual tags freely: `env: "ENV_SWITCHER", default=[true, false, true], protected=true` is a perfectly valid configuration

 ## API
-If the Bind function is not enough for you, you can use one of the static functions of our API:
+If the Bind function is not enough for you, you can use any of the static functions of our API:
 ```go
 // string
 GetEnvAsStringOrFallback(key, defaultValue string) string